 United Way Announces Record-Breaking Campaign Total

 In addition to the campaign total reveal, the Victory Celebration included the awarding of the TRAVEL UNITED Sweepstakes prizes.
-A 2015 vehicle donated by Scaffidi Motors was awarded to Angie Myers, a premium audit analyst at Sentry Insurance, during a “game-show”-like portion of the event in which Nason had five finalists select a key and then open their respective doors to see what prize they won.
-Myers lives in Scandinavia with her husband, Bill, and 8-year-old twin sons, Billy and Burkley.
+A 2017 vehicle donated by Scaffidi Motors was awarded to Dennis Felts, Stevens Point, during a “game-show”-like portion of the event in which event emcee Steve Martin had three finalists selects keys to open a door that contained their prize.
+Felts works at Sentry Insurance.
+He and his wife of 36 years, Judy, have two sons, one daughter, and four grandchildren.

-Representatives from two of United Way of Portage County’s funded programs, Learn for Life and the Boys & Girls of Portage County, presented the final campaign numbers and talked about how their programs are able to help county residents thanks to United Way funding.
+Representatives from one of United Way of Portage County’s funded programs, the CAP Services Hmong UPLIFT Program, helped present the final campaign numbers and talked about how their program is able to help county residents thanks to United Way funding.

 United Way of Portage County’s mission is to bring people and resources together to achieve measurable results that improve people’s lives and strengthen the community.
 It does so by focusing on the building blocks for a better life – education, income, health, and community basics.
 To learn more, visit www.unitedwaypoco.org.